 The ketogenic diet has been effective in promoting weight loss, but it’s not for everyone.
 Many find it difficult to adhere to such an extremely low-carbohydrate food form is difficult.
-Sometimes the large list of “forbidden” foods just seems to make them more appealing!
+Others have difficulties with some of the keto side effects, which include And sometimes the large list of “forbidden” foods just seems to make them more appealing!

 Reducing your carb consumption, or jumpstarting your body into ketosis, can lead to cravings, constipation and nutrient deficiencies.
 In the long run, the ketogenic diet is probably not the best long-term solution.